BambooHR has every field except the one that matters: your staff's security clearances

 Exactly what you get

 An HR system where security clearances are first-class data, level, sponsor, expiry, evidence and program eligibility, hosted in an Australian region with strict access control and PSPF-aligned reporting.
 It integrates with payroll and feeds cleared-staff availability into your bidding.
-Related builds: a custom CRM that consumes the clearance data for bid matching, an ERP (Enterprise Resource Planning) for the finance side, internal tools for onboarding workflows, and business intelligence dashboards over workforce capability.
+Related builds: a custom CRM that consumes the clearance data for bid matching, an ERP (Enterprise Resource Planning) for the finance side, internal tools for onboarding workflows, and business intelligence (BI) dashboards over workforce capability.

 How to choose a developer in Canberra